 The maximum gradient (in ascent/descent) is 35°, with 1100m of ascent and descent during the day.

 A full day’s ski touring to Mt Mala Mojstrokva.
 The day starts with a short 15 minute drive to the trailhead on the Vrsic pass.
 Mt Mala Mojstrovka is a classic, beautiful mountain.
 We enjoy a great ski descent to Drevesnica and the short skin back to Vrsic pass.
 Return to Kranjska Gora for our final night.

 The maximum gradient (in ascent/descent) is 35, with 1000m of ascent and descent during the day.

 After breakfast we return back to airport Ljubljana.
 Depending on our flight time you may have time for some sightseeing in this delightful city.

-You will be dropped off the following Saturday morning 27th Feb, in time for return flights from approx 9am.
-Your guide will make one drop-off for the early flights, so if you wish to take a later flight you can arrange your own taxi/transfer from the hotel, or travel with the group and wait in the airport.
+You will be dropped off the following Sunday morning 28th Feb, mid morning.
+Uk flights are later in the day, so if you wish to leave the resort later you can arrange your own taxi/transfer from the hotel, or wait in the airport.